Highlands Medical Center

 Marshall Medical Centers

-Marshall Medical Centers has about 1,428 employees between its two hospitals and other facilities, placing it among the county’s largest employers.
-It entered into an integration agreement with Huntsville Hospital Health System in 2018.
-The integration agreement came with $110 million in capital commitment over 10 years.
+Marshall Medical Center has more than 1,700 employees between its two hospitals — in Guntersville and Boaz — and other facilities, placing it among the county’s largest employers.
+It is affiliated with Huntsville Hospital Health System.

 The health system also includes Marshall Professional Center and the Marshall Cancer Care Center.